 But there are other types of mirrors.
 These mirrors do offer reflection of our inner faces.
 When we listen to a piece of music that "speaks" to our inmost emotion and spirit.
 Or when a poem seems to have been written directly us.
 Art offers a mirror of this inner dimension.
 We can often see our selves more clearly as we are reflected or re-presented in works of art.

 Plato and Socrates believed in Anamnesis, that we are all born with the memories of all who came before us.
-Perhaps there are alignments between this an Jung's Collective Unconscious.
-Recent studies indicated that our brains remember far more than we are able to actively recall, an implicit memory.
+There are alignments between this and Jung's Collective Unconscious.
+Recent studies indicate that our brains remember far more than we are able to actively recall, an implicit memory.
 Forgetting is a vital survival strategy, a filtering or turning down of the volume on the sensory onslaught of the blooming, buzzing world.
 The problem is we become used to seeing the world in a particular way, we habituate even to these inner reflections of our deeper self.
 We cease being able to recognize our faces in the mirror.
 And, consequently, we stop looking inwards.

 Taking notice of meaningful coincidences, remembering dreams, becoming aware of previously occult patterns in the world around us, opening up to the reflective fragments found in the unusual, weird, uncanny and strange are methods whereby we can reawaken our abilities to look inwards.
 Working with the tarot, I-Ching, astrology, crystal balls, chained spheres, charms and other forms of Questioning the Unconscious are methods to clean and polish those mirrors within us that have grown dark with time and dull with habit.
 As are the Technologies of Ecstasy used by Shaman and Medicine Men and Women.
 The intention is to see the world new again, with innocence, the child's mind, the beginner's mind.